SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 ### General Approach

-When integrating SLASCONE into a desktop application, it is important to distinguish between:
+When integrating SLASCONE into an application, it is important to distinguish between:

 * successful responses that can be processed normally
 * functional or business errors such as invalid activation attempts or exceeded floating limits